Mangul-Lab-USC/Mangul-Lab-USC.github.io/_posts/2024-02-22-Sanskruti-Sharma.md

 image: images/blog/

 ---
-### Congratulations to Aditya Sarkar on being accepted to the University of Maryland, College Park!
+### Celebrating Aditya Sarkar's Admission to the University of Maryland Graduate Program!

-Congratulations to [Aditya Sarkar](https://mangul-lab-usc.github.io/members/sarkar-aditya.html) (Undergraduate Researcher in our lab) on being accepted to the University of Maryland, College Park for your Ph.D. in Computer Science!
+Congratulations to [Aditya Sarkar](https://mangul-lab-usc.github.io/members/sarkar-aditya.html) (Undergraduate Researcher in our lab) on being accepted to the [University of Maryland, College Park](https://umd.edu/) for your Ph.D. in Computer Science!
 This accomplishment truly underscores his dedication and passion for the field.
 Despite the geographical distance from India and a significant time zone difference of more than 13 hours, Aditya has played a vital role in our team's success, making substantial contributions.

 The University of Maryland is renowned for its academic excellence, distinguished faculty, and vibrant campus life.
 Your acceptance into such a prestigious institution is a testament to your academic prowess and capabilities.
 We are confident that you will thrive in this intellectually stimulating environment and seize the abundant opportunities for professional growth and interdisciplinary collaborations.